elearningstudio/moodle-format_gps/README.txt

 ================================================================================
 Description
 ================================================================================
-The „GPS Format Free“ allows e-learning content to be displayed according to the geo coordinates of the learner.
+The GPS Format Free allows e-learning content to be displayed according to the geo coordinates of the learner.
 This enables location-based mobile learning.
 In events like a city rally, the learner walks between predefined locations using a smartphone or tablet PC.
 At these stations the learner gets certain information